Jaycut: History

 Development of the JayCut technology started Q1 2006 by a few Swedish students at the Royal Institute of Technology in Stockholm.
-In December 2006 a primitive public alpha was launched and the site started getting press coverage, for example being elected the 5th hottest IT startup by Internetworld.
-In June 2007 the public beta of JayCut was launched in two languages (English and Swedish), followed by Spanish November and Polish in January 2008.
+In December 2006 a primitive public alpha was launched, and the site started getting press coverage, for example being elected the 5th hottest IT startup by Internetworld.
+In June 2007, the public beta of JayCut was launched in two languages (English and Swedish), followed by Spanish in November and Polish in January 2008.
 Since June 2007 the site has undergone massive changes focused on developing the editing functionality and group collaboration.

 In July 2011, Jaycut was acquired by Research in Motion.

 On November 30, 2011, JayCut announced that they would be ceasing the free video editor, effective January 31, 2012.
 JayCut shut down the 'register' option on their site immediately, meaning that only existing members would be allowed to use the free video editor until January 31, in order to allow users to download and retrieve unsaved and unfinished projects that they had on their JayCut accounts.
 On January 30, 2011, RIM stated that they would be discussing JayCut at Mobile World Congress in February 2012.
 The free video editing service shut down entirely on January 31, 2012.